Who Are We?

 With their membership drawn principally from students in the Department of Music, the Madrigal Singers have also attracted qualified singers from across campus.
 Membership is determined through annual auditions each September.
 The Madrigal Singers ensemble is available for a half-course credit, either as a required course in some music degree programs, or as a Fine Arts option for non-music majors.

 The Madrigals Singers have a student-elected executive which is responsible for helping to manage the affairs of the choir, including tour preparation, financial management, costuming, media and communications, and relations within the choir and between choirs.
-Find out more about our current executive members and how to contact them.

 The Madrigal Singers perform in Convocation Hall on campus and at other venues in Edmonton, including the Francis Winspear Centre for Music and various churches.